GameFoundry/bsf/Documentation/Manuals/Native/materials.md

 ===============
 [TOC]

 A material controls how is an object rendered.
-In Banshee it is represented with @ref bs::Material "Material" and @ref bs::MaterialCore "MaterialCore" classes.
+In Banshee it is represented with @ref bs::Material "Material" and @ref bs::ct::Material "ct::Material" classes.
 Both of these provide almost equivalent functionality, but the former is for use on the simulation thread, and the latter is for use on the core thread.
 If you are confused by the dual nature of the objects, read the [core thread](@ref coreThread) manual.

-We'll focus on the simulation thread @ref bs::Material "Material" throughout this manual, but aside from the `Core` suffix there are no major differences between the two interfaces.
+We'll focus on the simulation thread @ref bs::Material "Material" throughout this manual, but aside from the `ct` namespace there are no major differences between the two interfaces.

 Internally material contains a set of GPU programs, render states and GPU program parameters.
 GPU programs and render states are immutable and are controlled by the @ref bs::Shader "Shader" assigned to the material.
 The parameters can be modified by the interface provided by the material, and this parameter access actually constitutes the bulk of the material's interface.
 Essentially materials can be thought of as shader "instances".